dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 in  "The answer to life, the universe, and everything: ${answer}"
 ```

-You have to instead render values as `Text` using explicit conversion functions,
+You have to instead render values as `Text` using explicit conversion functions.
-like this:
+For example, you can use the `Natural/show` built-in function to convert a
+`Natural` number to `Text`:

 ```dhall
 let answer = 42